Toji (novel): Style

-Instead of addressing real events specifically, the film shows the course of the history by describing individuals who struggle through the tumultuous times.
+Instead of addressing real events specifically, the novel shows the course of history by describing individuals who struggle through the tumultuous times.
 Its first chapter tells the tragic history of Deputy-Minister Choi's family and the story of his death, an outbreak of a contagious disease, the death of Lady Yun, the plot of Jo Jun-gu, Yunbo joining militia, and the family moving to Gando, as it extensively delineates the development of the Modern Korean history.
-The second chapter, set in Gando, recounts the love, betrayal, and conflict between the characters with historical events such as the decline of the Confucian values, the loss of farmland, and the fights against Japan.
-The third chapter is about Seohui in Hadong, the intellectuals based in Seoul, the activists fighting in Jirisan Mountain, and the refuges in Manchuria and Gando.
+The second chapter, set in Gando, recounts the love, betrayal, and conflict between the characters with historical events such as the decline of Confucian values, the loss of farmland, and the fights against Japan.
+The third chapter is about Seohui in Hadong, the intellectuals based in Seoul, the activists fighting in Jirisan Mountain, and the refugees in Manchuria and Gando.
 The fourth chapter paints a realistic and extensive picture of the intellectuals based in Seoul, Tokyo, and Manchuria; the activists standing against Japan in Hadong, Jinju, Jirisan Mountain, and Manchuria.
 Lastly, the fifth chapter tells the remaining stories of the characters when the surrender of Japan is imminent.
 As such, the novel describes the story of the Choi family, closely following social changes in space and time.
 It realistically portrays the Korean history and ways of life, and incorporates dialect and proverbs to show the beauty of the Korean language.

 Critical reception

 The film has been commended for its profound exploration of human dignity and human nature laid out in the specific historical context of the country.
 In addition, it is considered one of the best works of modern Korean literature that conveys the unique beauty of the Korean language.
 It has been translated and introduced into a number of languages, including English, French, and Japanese.

-One of its important features is that it documents how the caste system of the feudal times crumbled and how the Korean people suffered from the Japanese invasion.
+One of its important features is that it documents how the caste system of feudal times crumbled and how the Korean people suffered from the Japanese invasion.
 While it exhibits a positive attitude towards the traditional, indigenous society, it also calmly depicts how it declined as the new modern culture gained power.
 In addition, it describes a history with the people as its agents.

-It is also significant that the novel embodies in depth one of the major Korean values, cherishing life.
-As shown in the beautiful scene of Gilsang finishing the Avalokitesvara Bodhisattva statue, the value of cherishing life in this novel refuses materialism that oppresses life, and supports love.
+It is also significant that the novel meticulously embodies one of the major Korean values, cherishing life.
+As illustrated by the beautiful scene of Gilsang finishing the Avalokitesvara Bodhisattva statue, the value of cherishing life in this novel refuses materialism that oppresses life and supports love.
 It is about treating all living beings equally and acknowledging their own dignity.
 In Land, the human world is described as 'the valley of skeletons' swiped by an infectious disease, but it ultimately pursues hope as 'the tree of life' is growing there.
 Imi's mother gives birth to Hong-i in Pyeongsa-ri, where the disease spreads; the Korean people regain their lives with a pure heart after the defeat of Japan and the ensuing demise of the Japanese colonization.